Sabah Foundation

 The Sabah Foundation (Yayasan Sabah) or Yayasan Sabah Group (YSG) is a state sanctioned organisation that was developed to promote educational and economic opportunities for its people.
 It was founded by Tun Mustapha Harun and manages a diverse portfolio of resources and issues.
+Ghulamhaidar Khan is the incumbent director of the foundation.

 History

 The Kota Kinabalu-based think-tank was allowed to be established by 1966 Sabah State Legislative Assembly Enactment No. 8.
-The foundation was created in 1966 by Tun Mustapha Harun create educational opportunities for the country's Malaysian people.
+The foundation was created in 1966 by Tun Mustapha Harun to create educational opportunities for the country's Malaysian people.
 Four years later its scope was expanded to include economic and social advancement.
 It also coordinates distribution of resources in the event of a natural disaster to those in need.
 It was Tun Mustapa Harun's further goal "to promote Malayisation consciousness amongst the people of Sabah."